Voibe Logovoibe Resources

 Start with Fix 1 (toggle Dictation off and on) and Fix 2 (disable Voice Control) — these resolve the majority of cases.
 If the issue persists, work through Fixes 3-7 in order.

-If you find yourself repeatedly troubleshooting Apple Dictation, or if you need features like continuous dictation without timeouts, technical vocabulary support, or developer IDE integration, consider switching to a dedicated dictation app.
+If you find yourself repeatedly troubleshooting Apple Dictation — or running into its architectural constraints like the 30-second timeout, declining accuracy across macOS updates, or random transcription failures — consider switching to a dedicated dictation app.
 Voibe runs independently from macOS Dictation, so it isn't affected by the system-level issues covered in this guide.
+It also has no timeout limit, making it suitable for users who rely on continuous dictation.

 Related guides: